Spam. No, we’re not talking about the gelatinous mass sometimes referred to as “dinner.”

 It’s a marketer’s worst nightmare!
 Practicing good email list hygiene, or the practice of going through and cleaning up your subscriber lists, will help you sleep better at night.
 Here are some terms you may encounter that will prompt you to start scrubbing:

-- Spam Traps: Spam traps are commonly used by inbox providers and blacklist providers to catch malicious senders, but quite often, legitimate senders with poor data hygiene or acquisition practices end up on the radar as well.
+- Spam Traps: Spam traps are commonly used by inbox providers and blocklist providers to catch malicious senders, but quite often, legitimate senders with poor data hygiene or acquisition practices end up on the radar as well.
 A spam trap looks like a real email address, but it doesn’t belong to a real person nor is it used for any kind of communication.
 Its only purpose is to identify spammers and senders not utilizing proper list hygiene.
 For more information, take a look at this post on how to identify spam traps and what to do about them.

 In general, ISPs take engagement very seriously.
 If your email generates positive interaction and engagement it can boost your sender reputation.
 That means your standard success metrics, like opens and clicks, still matter.
 On the flip side, if your emails are consistently deleted without being opened or they are marked as spam, that doesn’t look good–for you as a marketer or for your deliverability.